ember-learn/guides-source/guides/release/accessibility/page-template-considerations.md

 - It doesn't work when the page is rendered server-side with FastBoot.
 - It doesn't provide any conventions for constructing nested page titles.
 - It doesn't automatically apply the site title (though you can imagine how to add that).
-- It may not be absolutely robust if data in your app changes *a lot* (imagine a realtime app).
+- It may not be absolutely robust if data in your app changes *a lot* (imagine a real time app).

 When your needs become more complex, the following addons facilitate page titles in a more dynamic and maintainable way (including FastBoot support):